1997

 audio review : History ( song ) … Michael Jackson

 This is Michael Jackson at his most grandiose, appropriately enough considering it’s the title song to the most grandiose album in History.
-The concept, which pays homage to innovators and icons like Thomas Edison and Muhammad Ali, is both an anthem “for mankind” and a time capsule of sorts.
-Among all the samples and bits, of course, there’s a song and it’s another good one, which only adds to the legacy of Jackson himself.
+The concept, which pays homage to innovators/icons like Thomas Edison and Muhammad Ali, is both an anthem “for mankind” and a time capsule of sorts.
+Among all the samples and bits, there’s a song and it’s another good one, which only adds to Jackson’s legacy.

 my rating : 4 of 5